 God seems to predict that the Jews will end up as slaves in Egypt.
 He tells Abraham “Your descendants will immigrate to a foreign country where they will end up oppressed and eventually enslaved.
 They will live there as immigrants and slaves 400 years” (15:13).
 That’s pretty close to what happened.
-Joseph’s family, which produced the Jewish nation, stayed in Egypt “430 years” (Exodus 12:40 NLT).
+Joseph’s family, which produced the Jewish nation, stayed in Egypt “430 years” (Exodus 12:40 New Living Translation).
 What would you say to Bible newcomers who read that story and say the prediction by God sounds more like something an editor would slip into a story long after it happened, to make the story more interesting?

 LIFE APPLICATION.
 What kind of faith do you think it takes for us today to please God?
 How would you describe it?

 LIFE APPLICATION.
 God’s promises to Abraham are unique, both in the way he appears to Abraham and in what he has to say.
 Do you think God makes promises to us?